mverboom/asker/Readme.md

 Go to the runcommand screen when the user presses the button Run Command

 `item[] = button,runcommand,Run Command`

+#### keep

+keep is a special case.
+If a variable has been assigned a value in a previous screen, but it is not going to be used in the current screen but in a next one, you can preserve the value of the variable by using keep.
+If keep isn't used, the variable value will be lost in the next screen.

+**Arguments**

+*Variable name*

+This is the name of the variable which value has to be kept so it can be used in a next screen.

+**Example**

+Keep the value of variable ITEM.

+`item[] = keep,%ITEM%

+#### autosubmit

+This will not wait for the user to press a button, but automatically transition to the next screen.
+This can be useful if more then one action needs to be ran.
+Remember to use a keep statement if you want to preserve the output of actions across screens.

+**Arguments**

+*Name of screen*

+This is the name of the screen that should be shown when the button is pressed.

+**Example**

+Go to the screen nextaction automatically.

+`item[] = autosubmit,nextaction`

 # Screen design